mortonfox/shoprite-load-all-to-card-firefox/README.md

 ## Usage

 Once you've installed and enabled this extension, go to the ShopRite Digital Coupons Center and find the "Load All To Card" button on the top left corner.

-Click on it and it will load all the coupons to your card.
+Click on it and the browser extension will:

+* click on the Show All button to show all the coupons
+* click on coupons that are available to load to add them to your card

 <img width="800" height="325" alt="Load All To Card button" src="https://github.com/user-attachments/assets/b39b6614-8709-49b5-856a-8a91247c710f" />